-Basic Physics Processes in a Sodium Iodide (NaI)
+Basic Physics Processes in a Sodium Iodide (NaI) Calorimeter

 NaI is a "scintillator".
-As a charged particle traverses the NaI it loses energy.
-The energy lost is absorbed by the NaI molecules and puts the molecules into an excited state.
+As a charged particle travels through the NaI it loses energy.
+The energy lost by the charged particle is absorbed by the NaI molecules and puts the NaI molecules into an excited state.
 NaI gives off light ("scintillates") when it de-excites back to the ground state.
 The amount of light given off by NaI is proportional to the amount energy absorbed.
-The light yield is ~ 1 photon produced per 100 eV deposited in NaI (10^4 photons produced per MeV).
-However, not all photons are collected as the efficiency of the photocathode is ~ 20%.
+The light yield is ~ 1 photon produced per 100 eV deposited in NaI

-How do we get a PEAK in our energy spectrum?
+How do we get a PEAK in our energy spectrum ?